Liviofrol/commands/work.md

 3. Create a new branch from the main branch for this feature.
 The branch name should be descriptive and relate to the issue.
 Use the following format: feature/[issue-number]-brief-description

-4. Launch two subagents to create a comprehensive plans and todo list for addressing the issue, think a lot about it.
+4. Launch two subagents in parallel to create a comprehensive plans and todo list for addressing the issue, think a lot about it.
 Consider the following aspects:

    - Required code changes
    - Potential impacts on other parts of the system